alphagov/govuk-developer-docs/source/manual/dns.html.md

 - `public-inquiry.uk`
 - `royal-commission.uk`

 Some of these are not managed by Terraform.
-If you can't find a configuration file for the zone in [govuk-dns-config][], then you'll need to update it manually in the AWS console.
+If you can't find a configuration file for the zone in [govuk-dns-tf][], then you'll need to update it manually in the AWS console.

 1. Login to the **production** AWS console.